declancm/windex.nvim/README.md

 🧼 __A neovim plugin for cleeean nvim window and tmux pane functions.__ 🧼

+Works with or without Tmux :)

 ## ✨ Features

 ### Maximize Current Window

-* Toggle maximizing the current neovim window completely (without any of the ugly borders that other plugins create) AND maximizing the current tmux pane.
+* Use `<leader>z` to toggle maximizing the current neovim window (without any of the ugly borders that other maximizing plugins create) AND the current tmux pane.
+* Works with plugins such as 'nvim-scrollview', which have floating windows (unlike other maximizing plugins).

 ### Cleaner Window Movement

 * Treats tmux panes as neovim windows which allows for easy window/pane movement.
-  Switch-to or close any nvim window/tmux pane.
+* Use `<leader>{motion}` to swith to any window or tmux pane in the direction.
+* Use `<leader>x{motion}` to save and quit the window or kill the tmux pane in the direction.

+_Note: The {motion} keys by default are h, j, k and l, but can be interchanged with the arrow keys.
+See 'Configuration' for details._

 ### Terminal Toggle

-* Toggle the (improved) native terminal which will open fullscreen. _(See the demo video at the bottom of the readme _👀_)_
+* Use `<C-\>` to toggle the (improved) native terminal which will open fullscreen. _(See the demo video at the bottom of the readme _👀_)_

 ## ⏱️ Performance Comparison